moucheng2017/SatsumaSeg/README.md

 is still approximated as min [(1 - mu_prior) / 3, mu_prior / 3].

 Other alternative implementations with suitable assumptions could also be used to simplify the K-L loss.

+### On the learnt threshold
+We learn each threshold scalar for each image in the current implementation before we average them across batch.
+See the output of libs.Train3D.calculate_kl_loss

 ### Example Use:
 Task06_Lung from medicaldecathlon.com